google-marketing-solutions/adclip/README.md

 # AdClip

-N.B.
-This is not an officially supported Google product

 ## Solution Overview

 AdClip leverages Google's state-of-the-art AI to help advertisers adopt short-form creatives.
 It uses three AI technologies:

 - Generative AI to identify and trim the most important ideas from a video transcript.
 - Video Intelligence to understand the video's content and context.
-- Speech to text to transcribe the video's audio.
+- Speech to Text to transcribe the video's audio.

 AdClip uses these technologies to: